-- (a) Multiple Uses.
-Unless otherwise expressly stated, when two (2) or more uses are located on the same parcel of land or within the same building, the number of offstreet parking spaces required shall be the sum total of the requirements of the various individual uses computed separately in accordance with this section. - (b) Area-based standards - (1) Unless otherwise expressly stated, all area-based (square footage) parking standards shall be computed on the basis of gross floor area, determined by the outside dimensions of the building or tenant space, less any area within the building devoted to parking.
+(a) Multiple Uses.
+Unless otherwise expressly stated, when two (2) or more uses are located on the same parcel of land or within the same building, the number of off-street parking spaces required shall be the sum total of the requirements of the various individual uses computed separately in accordance with this section.

+(b) Area-based standards

-(2) The Director may determine the area measurement for uses or portions of uses not located within buildings.
+- (1) Unless otherwise expressly stated, all area-based (square footage) parking standards must-shall be computed on the basis of gross floor area, determined by the outside dimensions of the building or tenant space, less any area within the building devoted to parking. - (2) The Director is authorized to determine the area measurement for uses or portions of uses not located within buildings.

-Sec.
-7-9-70.8. - Loading requirements.
+7-9-70.8. - Loading Requirements (New)